Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration in the drum handling equipment market is moderate, with the top four suppliers accounting for 30% to 40% of total market revenue.
+Market share concentration in the drum handling equipment market is moderate, with the top four suppliers accounting for 30.0% to 40.0% of total market revenue.
 Overall, there are an estimated 2,600 suppliers in the market, consisting of manufacturers, wholesalers and distributors.
-Although the market is moderately concentrated, there is some...
+Although the market is moderately concentrated, there is...
 Subscribe to learn more.

 Questions to ask potential suppliers